MicroNear/micronear.github.io/permissions.md

 <p>
   Micronear needs the Location permission in order to find micronations near to you.
-  Grant the permission by clicking the button below or by following steps underneath it.
+  Grant the permission by clicking the button below.
 </p>

 <button class="mdl-button mdl-js-button mdl-button--raised mdl-js-ripple-effect mdl-button--accent" id="permissions__allowlocation">